Police-Data-Accessibility-Project/scrapers/Base_Scripts/Scrapers/list_pdf_extractors/list_pdf_readme.md

  If the site has a set crawler time under it's `robots.txt`, set `sleep_time` to it's value.
 Otherwise, just leave it at `5`

-If this does not make sense, try checking the comments within the code.
- Working example can be found [here](https://github.com/Police-Data-Accessibility-Project/PDAP-Scrapers/blob/master/USA/CA/fresno_county/college/fresno/fresno_daily_scraper.py)
+If this does not make sense, try checking the comments within the code. (if you can find any) Working example can be found [here](https://github.com/Police-Data-Accessibility-Project/PDAP-Scrapers/blob/master/USA/CA/fresno_county/college/fresno/fresno_daily_scraper.py)

 # Versions: